-- At least one from the set of "Applications" courses: CMSC 626 Computer Security, CMSC 634 Computer Graphics, CMSC 655 Numerical Computations, CMSC 671 Artificial Intelligence, CMSC 678 Machine Learning - 2.
-A grade of at least "B" must be earned in each of these courses.
+- CMSC 641 Algorithms - At least one course from the set of "Systems" courses: CMSC 611 Computer Architecture, CMSC 621 Operating Systems, CMSC 661 Database, CMSC 681 Networks - At least one from the set of "Applications" courses: CMSC 626 Computer Security, CMSC 634 Computer Graphics, CMSC 655 Numerical Computations, CMSC 671 Artificial Intelligence, CMSC 678 Machine Learning - 2.
+A grade of at least "B" must be earned in each of the core courses.
 If a grade below B is earned in a core class, it is necessary to either retake that class or take another from that class set.
 (For example, a student who obtains a C in CMSC 621 can either retake 621, or take a different systems class.) - 3.
 At most 6 credits total of CMSC 699 (P/F) and/or CMSC 696 (P/F) and/or CMSC 898 (P/F) can be counted. - 4.
 No regular graduate course taken pass/fail (P/F) will be counted towards the 33 credits. - 5.
 Students who earn their M.S. degree here will acquire many of these required credits. - 6.
 CMSC 899 credits are not counted towards the 33 credits.
 Students may register for dissertation research credits (CMSC 899) after admission to candidacy.
 The Graduate School requires that students who are admitted to candidacy must register for nine CMSC 899 credits every semester until graduation.
 Under special circumstances, a student may request leave of absence during candidacy, by filling out a form obtained from the Graduate School website.
 A minimum of 18 credits of CMSC 899 are required for graduation; the 18 credits must be taken over at least two semesters. - 7.
 Students with graduate courses from other universities should submit the Course Equivalency Request form soon after joining UMBC, preferably before their second semester.
 Such courses, if approved, are not officially transferred (i.e. they will not show up on your transcript) but will be counted towards the required Ph.D. course credits. - 8.
 Requests for approval of non-CMSC course credits (at most nine credits) should be submitted before registering for the non-CMSC course.
 There is a form available for this request and should be signed by the student's advisor.
-Certain classes (for example, in CYBR or CMPE) can be taken by CMSC graduate students without additional approval in certain semesters; details will be sent via email. - 9.
-Students are required to maintain a minimum GPA of 3.0 (this is also a Graduate School requirement).
+Certain classes (for example, in CYBR or CMPE) can be taken by CMSC graduate students without additional approval in certain semesters; details will be sent via email.

+9. Students are required to maintain a minimum GPA of 3.0 (this is also a Graduate School requirement).
 Students who fail to maintain the minimum GPA may be subject to academic probation and in the case of repeated poor academic performance, be subject to dismissal from the graduate program.